-The user has to provide a general characterization of his kernels in its definition.
-This information is easily expressed in our prototype implementation through the TuCCompi_KERNELCHAR(kernel_name, num_dims, A, B, C, D) primitive.
-The values for parameters A, B, C and D have to be chosen from the kernel-characterization classification shown in Table 1.
-TuCCompi model automatically optimizes the use of all underlying hardware resources of GPU devices, following the guidelines and optimizations proposed in [21] for each of the possible combination of these parameters.
+prototype implementation through the TuCCompi_KERNELCHAR(kernel_name, num_dims, A, B, C, D) primitive.
+The values for parameters A, B, C and D have to be chosen from the kernelcharacterization classification shown in Table 1.
+TuCCompi model automatically optimizes the use of all underlying hardware resources of GPU devices, following the guidelines and optimizations proposed in [24] for each possible combination of these parameters.

 Figure 4 shows some examples of the code used to characterize the kernels.
-Lines K00 and K04 describes the characterization of kernels k1 and k2 respectively, indicating the kernel name, the number of dimensions of the threadBlock, and the previously described classification criteria.
-In case that the user does not know how to classify his kernels, he can use the default (def) values provided by the model.
-The macro used for this default case is TuCCompi_KERNELCHAR(kernel_name, num_dim, def, def, def).
+Lines K00 and K04 describes the characterization of kernels k1 and k2 respectively, indicating the kernel name, the number of dimensions of the threadBlock, and the classification criteria described in Tab.
+1. In the case that the user does not know how to classify her kernels, she can use the default (def) values provided by the model.
+The primitive used for this default case is TuCCompi_KERNELCHAR(kernel_name, num_dim, def, def, def, def).